Gremlins 2: The New Batch

 Is it any good?

-The first 30 minutes of GREMLINS 2: THE NEW BATCH throws together just enough of a storyline to lead to the remaining hour of the movie, which is basically little more than sequence after sequence after sequence of gremlins getting into trouble in a Manhattan high-rise.
-That being said, this sequel is surprisingly fun, as it mines a steady stream of laughs out of cartoonish violence and references to dozens of other movies.
+GREMLINS 2: THE NEW BATCH is surprisingly fun.
+While the first 30 minutes throws together just enough of a storyline to lead to the remaining hour of the movie (which is basically little more than sequence after sequence after sequence of gremlins getting into trouble in a Manhattan high-rise), this sequel mines a steady stream of laughs out of cartoonish violence and references to dozens of other movies.

 It's a thin premise, but as the filmmakers knew, audiences don't watch sequels to Gremlins for deep character interaction -- they watch Gremlins sequels to watch gremlins going crazy destroying things.
 While there's lots of slapstick comedy, the movie also contains more sophisticated pop culture references and satire at the expense of moguls like Donald Trump and Ted Turner.
 It's a ludicrous, over-the-top kind of movie, and with the right expectations, it's the kind of movie that's enjoyable for its own sake.

 Families can talk about characters based on racial stereotypes.
 Why is it wrong to present characters in stereotypes based on their race, ethnicity, or gender?

 How does this movie play with the conventions and "rules" of storytelling in movies?

 How is the violence in the movie similar to and different from other horror movies?